PhoenixCodingAcademy/PhoenixCodingAcademy/pages/ClubHistory.md

 # Overview

 Here are the meeting summaries and what has recently been completed.
-The entire history can be found in the GitHub's organization project: https://github.com/orgs/PhoenixCodingAcademy/projects/2
+The entire history can be found in the [GitHub's organization project](https://github.com/orgs/PhoenixCodingAcademy/projects/2).

 # History